ThousandEyes

 tests,

-update your ThousandEyes agent to version 0.90.0-beta
+update your ThousandEyes agent to versions 0.90.0

 or later.